Winton, Queensland: Outback Festival

 The Outback Festival has been recognised since 1991 winning many Outback Queensland Tourism accolades including the recent 2012 Winner of the Outback Queensland Tourism Awards for Festivals and Events and finalist at the Queensland Regional Achievement and Community Awards.
 The Festival being one of three chosen from over 90 Queensland organizations for the Community of Year Award.
 Featured events include the Quilton Australian Dunny Derby.
 The Outback Century Cycle Challenge is also held over this event period, attracting competitors from all over Australia for their one chance in every two years of mastering the outback course.

 The Vision Splendid Outback Film Festival

 Since 2014, The Vision Splendid Outback Film Festival has been held annually in the town.

 During the festival, a person involved in the Australian film industry is traditionally honoured with a star on Winton's Walk of Fame in Elderslie Street.
 Since the festival's inception, Roy Billing, Ivan Sen, Margaret Pomeranz, Butch Lenton, Steve Le Marquand and David Gulpilil have all received stars.

+Camel racing

+Camel racing is held in Winton.